Leveraging Electronic Ecosystems in Photonics

 This progress in electronics integration is a key factor that brought down the size and cost of coherent transceivers, packing more bits than ever into smaller areas.
 However, photonics has struggled to keep up with electronics, with the photonic components dominating the cost of transceivers.
 If the transceiver cost curve does not continue to decrease, it will be challenging to achieve the goal of making them more accessible across the entire optical network.

 To trigger a revolution in the use of photonics worldwide, it needs to be as easy to use as electronics.
-In the words of our Chief Technology Officer:
+In the words of our Chief Technology Officer, Tim Koene-Ong:

 This goal requires photonics manufacturing to leverage existing electronics manufacturing processes and ecosystems.
 Photonics must embrace fabless models, chips that can survive soldering steps, and electronic packaging and assembly methods.

 Especially in the case of an optical transceiver market that is not as big as that of consumer electronics, it’s hard not to wonder whether that initial investment is cost-effective.
-For example, LightCounting estimates that 55 million optical transceivers were sold in 2021, while the International Data Corporation estimates that 1.4 billion smartphones were sold in 2021.
-The latter figure is 25 times larger than that of the transceiver market.
+For example, LightCounting research data estimates that 173 million optical Ethernet transceivers were sold in 2023, while the International Data Corporation estimates that 1.17 billion smartphones were sold in 2023.
+The latter figure is seven times larger than the entire optical transceiver market.

 Adopting Electronics-Style Packaging